tweecode/twine/README.md

 	cd twine/
 	pip install -r requirements.txt

+You also need to install [py2exe](http://www.py2exe.org/) (on Windows) or [py2app](https://pythonhosted.org/py2app/) (on OS X) to compile standalone binaries.

-You should now have a working Twine setup.
+Other than that, you should now have a working Twine setup.
 To start Twine:

 	python app.py